Progressive with Purpose: Guiding Progressive Inpainting DNNs through Context and Structure: Related Work

 \section{Related Work}

 The proposed solution is developed on top of a rich literature of image inpainting with deep learning.
-To facilitate the discussion, the following two subsections will review some concepts related to the proposed solution.
+To facilitate the discussion, the following three subsections will review some concepts related to the proposed solution and some relevant inpainting solutions.
 They should lay the necessary groundwork for the detailed description in Section \ref{sec:prop_sol}